agc-shubham/Learning_RESTAPI/README.md

 3. Created endpoints to post data to(using POST method) create store, create item in a specific store.
 ## Flask-RESTful
 ### Creating endpoints for different HTTP methods using Flask-RESTful module
+1. Created a student class that inherits from resource class